–See Other School or District Level Reports–

 Tip: Focus on the italic and bold areas with teachers to help set instructional goals.

-If an asterisk (*) appears for the goal: The goal performance cannot be calculated.
+If an asterisk (*) appears for the instructional area: The instructional area performance cannot be calculated.
 The student may have answered too many items incorrectly or too few items may have been available in the RIT range assessed.